timescale/docs/timescaledb/integrations/ingesting-data.md

 TimescaleDB and obtain the ordered change events.
 This approach requires the application to record the progress of the connector so that upon restart, the connect can continue where it left off.
 This approach may be useful for less critical use cases.
-However, for production use cases, it’s recommended that you use this connector with Kafka and Kafka Connect.
+However, for production use cases, it's recommended that you use this connector with Kafka and Kafka Connect.
 </highlight>